coniferousdyer/Water-Flow-Monitoring-System/README.md

     - Viewing WiFi downtime at the deployment site.
     - Viewing status codes of requests made to OneM2M/ThingSpeak from the microcontroller.

-For more detailed information about the hardware and software setup, view `report.pdf`.

 ## Setup

 The following instructions assume prior experience working with Arduino and microcontrollers.

 ### Hardware

-1. The circuit diagram is given in the report.
-For more information regarding the specifications and connections of the YF-S201 SEA water flow sensor, which we used, refer to [this](https://components101.com/sensors/yf-s201-water-flow-measurement-sensor).
+1. For more information regarding the specifications and connections to the microcontroller of the YF-S201 SEA water flow sensor, which we used, refer to [this](https://components101.com/sensors/yf-s201-water-flow-measurement-sensor).
+The microcontroller would also be have to be connected to an OLED display.

 2. You will then have to enter the missing details in the code file (`arduino/ESP32.ino`), which have a comment starting with `// Replace with` next to them.